-means a panel material secured to the Supporting Deck in order to render the deck surface continuous or suitable for the installation of roofing materials.
+means a panel material secured to the supporting deck, to render the deck surface continuous or suitable for the installation of roofing materials.

 Wall

 means a structural or non-structural element in a building that vertically separates space.
 Walls may separate the outside environment from the interior conditioned space of a building, or they may separate one or more interior spaces from each other (adapted from ASTM E631-15 Standard Terminology of Building Constructions).